C.i. Process China consulting

 Our network with the Chinese authorities and administrations

-An extensive knowledge of business practices and cultural codes
+Extensive knowledge of business practices and cultural norms

 top of the China logistics and customs page